tfluhr/test-project/docs/chapters/desktop-workflow.md

 - Open on the "03-probability.md" file in the `source/chapters/` folder with VS Code.
 We'll need to edit this file because there's a problem with the title of the chapter.

 The title of this particular chapter is not formatted properly.
 Instead of marking the title as a heading, the title is formatted as `**bold**`.
 This is a common problem with word processing formats, wherein headings are representing _visually_ but not _semantically_.
+In other words, the headings are human-readable but not machine-readable.
 Markdown uses specific syntax to mark contents as headings.

 - Change the `**Probabilities**` heading to a proper markdown heading: `# Probabilities`